-The device is inspected by CAEN before the shipment, and it is guaranteed to leave the factory free of mechanical or electrical defects.
+The devices are inspected by CAEN before the shipment, and they are guaranteed to leave the factory free of mechanical or electrical defects.

 The content of the delivered package standardly consists of the part list shown in the table below (Tab.
 4.1).